Xapiex/amazon-project/README.md

 # amazon-project
-My first web page project using Javascript while i'm learning the fundamentals of coding like, structure, modeling,libraries and so on.
+My first web page project using Javascript while i'm learning the fundamentals of coding like, structure, modules,libraries and so on.